YashdalfTheGray/bingo/README.md

 - `npm run assets:dev` - used to run the assets build one time in development
 - `npm run assets:watch` - used to run the assets build in watch mode, recommended to use `npm start` because we also need the server running and it builds the assets too
 - `npm test` - used to run the unit tests, once
+- `npm run functional-test` - used to run the functional tests based off of puppeteer
 - `npm run tslint` - used to lint the entire project
 - `npm run show-stats` - used to pull up the webpack statistics on package size and contents
 - `npm run start:prod` - used to start the server and webpack in production mode (HMR disabled)